JedAngelo/ConferenceBookingApi/README.md

-Use ApplicationDbContext only for migration or database update because conference id FK in application user
+Use ApplicationDbContext only for migration or database update because of conference id FK in application user